Jemok/fancyU/README.md

 ## Installation

-1. Clone this client repository using Git to your computer by running the command below in a C.L.I inside the the folder of the repository you cloned
+1. Clone this client repository using Git to your computer by running the command below in a C.L.I
    - git clone https://github.com/Jemok/fancyU.git

+   # Run the commands below in a C.L.I inside the the folder of the repository you cloned

 2. Install Cordova from npm, run the following command
    - npm install -g cordova
 3. Install Ionic from npm, run the following command